-Awards of up to $2800 with the following limits: $1500 stipend per student for spring semester-only projects; $2000 stipend per student for projects that run through June; up to $500 in services/supplies/travel.
+Awards of up to $2,800 per project with the following limits: $800 stipend per student and up to $300 in services/supplies/travel.
 Preference will be given to new projects.
-Stipend funds must be spent by the pay period ending June 23, 2016; travel and services/supplies funds need to be spent by early June.
-Students who receive awards may present at UW-Eau Claire Student Research Day (or UW System Symposium or approved alternative venue) in either 2017 or 2018, depending on circumstances.
+Stipend funds must be spent by the pay period ending July 2, 2020; travel and services/supplies funds need to be spent by early June.
+Students who receive awards may present at UW-Eau Claire Student Research Day (or UW System Symposium or approved alternative venue) in either 2020 or 2021, depending on circumstances.

 Faculty and academic staff with .5 FTE or greater appointments, and UW-Eau Claire students seeking to engage in research or scholarly and creative activity (RSCA) may apply.
 The proposal may be submitted by any member of the collaborating team.
 The names of all research collaborators should be included in the proposal, and the proposal should be signed by the faculty or academic staff mentor.